 Based on this and other research, Canada removed its deferral period for MSM in favour of a more inclusive gender-neutral individual risk criteria.
-The new policy goes into effect no later than 30 September 2022.
+The new policy went into effect in September 2022.

 Pillonel et at.
 (2020)

 This study conducted in France compared a 4-month abstinence period before men who have sex with men (MSM) could donate blood to a 4-month deferral only when these men had more than one sexual partner (the same as the policy for other donors).